Looking to gain weight on a budget so you don't break the bank each week?

 - Any standalone vegetable

 Don't Forget About These Items!

-An overlooked expense when it comes to grocery shopping is realizing the small things you need to cook with.
+An overlooked expense when making your weight gain grocery list on a budget is realizing the small things you need to cook with.

 - Seasonings - salt, pepper, garlic powder, onion flakes, etc

 - Cooking oils

 It seems like these are small, one off items, but they can add up quickly when you have to buy them often.